WooMinecraft/woominecraft-wp/README.md

 ## 1.4.0
 * Removes Mojang API requirements.
+* Move settings to React components.
+* Remove ability to sort servers in settings ( for now ).
+* Require servers to use PHP 7 minimum.
+* Add pattern validations ( requirements ) to server names and keys.

 ### 1.3.0
 * Update to utilize the Rest API instead of a generic endpoint.